blockchain-certificates/blockcerts-verifier/README.md

   ```
 - `display-mode`: (String, oneOf('card', 'full', 'fullscreen'). default: `card`).
 Changes the display of a record.
     - `card` will be a concise summary of the record with a link to the full record.
     - `full` will show the actual record as designed by the emitter.
     - `fullscreen` will display a two-column overlay (in desktop) that takes the window dimensions.
 The certificate displays similar as `full`.
+NOTA: only works for certificates that have a `displayHTML` property.

   Example: